Last Updated on: February 18, 2023

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a method of preventing spam commonly used in web forms.

-The user is displayed a distorted image of numbers, letters or words and asked to type them out.
+The user is shown a distorted image of numbers, letters or words and is asked to type them out.
 This ensures that the form is not filled out automatically by a bot and reduces the spam sent through that form.

 The final alternative would be to make the CAPTCHA less obtrusive, more fun or easier in some creative way.
-Microsoft have the initiative ASIRRA which shows promise – the user is asked to identify pictures of dogs and cats.
-A simple click by the user is all that is needed and in tests many found the exercise fun.
+Microsoft have the initiative ASIRRA, which shows promise – the user is asked to identify pictures of dogs and cats.
+A simple click by the user is all that is needed, and in tests, many found the exercise fun.

 Some websites also offer simple random questions (e.g. what is three plus five?), although these are potentially circumvented and lack the fun appeal to most users.

 In conclusion, I stress that you should consider how spam protection is affecting your users.
 If you need to, try to ensure the spam protection does not intrude on the user’s experience – your conversion rates will reward you.